Kabutochō: History

 The name of Kabutochō, literally the town of Kabuto (ancient helmet), is said to come from a legend that Minamoto no Yoshiie, upon his return from having conquered the north-eastern provinces in the eleventh century, buried his helmet there.
 It used to be a swampy area till the early 17th century, when the Daimyo who were forced to participate in the building of the Edo Castle built their residences.

 By the Meiji period, the Kabutochō area came to be owned by the Mitsui family.
-In 1871, Eiichi Shibusawa established First National Bank there that later would become Mizuho Bank.
+In 1871, Eiichi Shibusawa established the First National Bank there, which later would become part of Mizuho Bank.
 As the Tokyo Stock Exchange was established there in 1878, the area soon became Japan's financial center, with many securities companies and banks setting up their headquarters and/or branch offices.

 Revitalization

 Recently, as securities trading has become electronic, larger securities firms have already left Kabutochō to other premier locations in Tokyo.
 Heiwa Real Estate, the owner of the Tokyo Stock Exchange and Osaka Exchange buildings, has kicked off a Kabutochō Revitalization project.
 In 2020 Time Out named Kabutochō as the coolest neighborhood in Tokyo.